CompileArtisan/website/src/content/blog/paste-cat.md

 the way I use a laptop is not what it once was.

-<a id="org2636e82"></a>
+<a id="org21d6170"></a>

 # The hunt for the right setup

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; If you&rsquo;ve read my [&ldquo;about-me&rdquo; blog](https://compileartisan.pages.dev/blogs/about-me), you&rsquo;d
+have found my trusted steed, not-so-trusted because of how I had to &ldquo;fix&rdquo; it.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; My pursuit of finding the best operating system started off with trying ChromeOS.
+My pursuit of finding the best operating system started off with trying ChromeOS.
 It was 2019 and I was running Windows 10 on my HP Envy m4.
 It was around that time when I discovered what Chromebooks were.
 I was really intrigued by the fact that progressive web apps can almost replace any native app I would ever use (as a kid of 9th grade of course).
 Chromebooks are models certified by Google to ship with ChromeOS.
 So if your laptop didn&rsquo;t ship with ChromeOS, you can&rsquo;t install ChromeOS.
 As simple as that.
 I tried a bunch of different ChromeOS distributions, none of which were from Google (obviously).
 Now I found it hard to work with Microsoft Office, and I wanted to go back to Windows.
 This was a little bit of an issue, because I didn&rsquo;t have a plan B (read: no Windows-bootable device as backup).
 This kept getting worse and worse.
 Making a Windows-bootable device in ChromeOS is utter nonsense (it&rsquo;s a browser guys), and this was the only computer I had at home.
 I almost had to settle for ChromeOS forever. *Almost*, because life had something else in stock for me.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The problem was simple: I couldn&rsquo;t go from ChromeOS to Windows.
 Later on, I found out that I was right about going from